Project Skills

 tracked: true: Installed with--track(git repo with.git/preserved).
 When someone runsskillshare install -p, tracked skills are cloned with full git history soskillshare updateworks correctly.

-config.yaml and registry.yaml together form a portable skill manifest in both global and project mode.
+config.yaml and .metadata.json together form a portable skill manifest in both global and project mode.
 In a project, commit them to git and anyone can run skillshare install -p && skillshare sync.
 For global mode, copy both files to a new machine and run skillshare install && skillshare sync.
 This works for teams, open source contributors, community templates, and dotfiles across machines.

 Mode Restrictions